andyde92/TheFisher-Online---Patcher-Vers-o-em-Portugu-s-PT-BR/README.md

 But there are also many people like me who want to save the clicks and have the whole thing done by a small program.

-Thanks to "chacalz" for your Sources.
+Thanks to "Chacal_Z" for your Sources.